dotink/inKWell-2.0/external/docs/getting_started/routing.md

 ## The Basics {#basics}

-The router configuration in broken into two parts in inKWell 2.0.
-The first part is the `routing.php` core configuration file where you can define global routes.
-The second is the actual router class configuration, which we'll go into more later.

 The global routing configuration is in `config/default/routing.php` and should look something like this (stripped of comments and namespace):

 ```php